arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 ## Internals

 The ability to expand without copying data is in the predefined structure of the cube.
-There is an overhead of one reference for each SIDE (4096 bytes), however the benefit of having a page size block is the ability to be defragmented by the GC.
+The overhead is one reference for each SIDE (4096 bytes), the benefit is non blocking expansion and noticeable memory release if the GC decides to collect gen 2.

-The SIDE is not a byte length by chance.
+The SIDE is a byte length for a reason.
 For quicker division and modular arithmetic it has to be a power of two, so that right shift and bitwise AND can be used.
-That said, one can do better.
-The Tesseract indexing does not compute anything, it just interprets the four bytes of the integer index as the direct 4D coordinates.
+However, the Tesseract indexing does not compute anything, it just interprets the four bytes of the integer index as the direct 4D coordinates.

 ### Locking